sandroasp/BizTalk-Server-Learning-Path/Working-with-Orquestrations/README.md

 ## How to call a SQL Stored procedure without inputs
 In this proof-of-concept (PoC) we will have a simple SQL Server table called Codes that only contains a code identifier that is unique in the system, as you can see picture bellow and, once again, we will try to call a stored procedure that gets all the existing codes.

+## How to call Orchestration from another project or from another BizTalk Application
+Project explaining how to call Orchestration from another project or from another BizTalk Application.

 ## How to Call Orchestrations developed in a different Visual Studio Solution
 In this proof-of-concept (PoC) we will have a simple SQL Server table called Codes that only contains a code identifier that is unique in the system, as you can see picture bellow and, once again, we will try to call a stored procedure that gets all the existing codes.